openic-org/home/docs/iris-128/iris-128b/headstage_iris128B.md

 *This is the output/input that interfaces with the electrophysiological signals.*

-We are currently using the **SEAM8 Samtec connector** for interfacing with a 128-ch electrode array.
+We are currently using the SEAM8 Samtec connector for interfacing with a 128-ch electrode array.
 The footprint on the headstage is shown below.

-The left and right two rows are dedicated for **GND** and **REF** connectors.
+The left and right two rows are dedicated for GND and REF connectors.
-The remaining **16×8** are for connecting to the 128 electrodes.
+The remaining 16×8 are for connecting to the 128 electrodes.
 All the GND for the chips, power supplies, and thin-film are shared.

-This is the same footprint/connector used with **BlackRock Cereplex E headstages**, maintaining compatibility with interchangeable thin-film interfaces.
+This is the same footprint/connector used with BlackRock Cereplex E headstages, maintaining compatibility with interchangeable thin-film interfaces.

 ![Iris-128](../images/iris-128b-160connector.jpg)